PiCake314/Pie/README.md

 ## Install
-Make sure you have C++ compiler that supports C++23.
+Make sure you have `git` C++ compiler that supports C++23.
 Then paste the following script in the terminal:
 ```
 mkdir PieLang
 cd PieLang